fbpx

 FacebookTwitterWhatsApp

-Meet John, a young, hardworking man who works in a driving school in Rongai, both as a receptionist and as the driving instructor.
-If you have ever been to Rongai, you would notice the numerous numbers of driving schools in the area as such and the beginning of covid, business was down and as such, John had to work both roles.
+Meet John, a young, hardworking man who works in a driving school in Rongai, both as a receptionist and as a driving instructor.
+If you have ever been to Rongai, you would notice the numerous numbers of driving schools in the area as such and at the beginning of COVID-19, business was down, and as such, John had to work both roles.

 “Watu wakipambana na COVID-19, mimi niliamua kutafuta mapenzi,”John would say.
 (As people were struggling with the adverse effects of COVID-19, I was searching for love).